 However, to achieve the desired goals it also needs to be carried out systematically.
 At each stage, specialists choose the right automated test strategy when checking the quality of the investigated object.
 The use of automate testing tools is relevant in the following cases:

 - Writing to the database, file logging, backend processes, that is, places in the system that are difficult to access.

-- Quite often it is used functionality that has a high level of risk for errors.
-Automating critical functionality through testing ensures errors to be found quickly.
+- Quite often it is used for functionality that has a high level of risk for errors.
+Automating critical functionality through testing ensures errors are found quickly.

 - This type of testing allows you to automate the process of filling in the fields with incorrect data, to test various validations.

 - Testing data that requires accurate mathematical calculations.

 - To automate the correctness of data search.

 Depending on the requirements of the company and the capabilities of the tool, other software products are also subject to automated testing.
 The development of separate automated test cases makes the testing process more efficient.
 Creating initial conditions minimally affecting other tests allows you to use test scripts that can return the system to its original state.